oma3dao/token-mvp-rfp/token-mvp-rfp.md

 ### Fungible Token Use Case

-The Fungible Token design is intended to create a System encourages.
+The Fungible Token design is intended to augment the System to encourage contribution and track reputation.
 This section outlines the key processes and policies governing the fungible tokens:

 Token Deployment and Allocation:
 Smart Contract Deployment:** OMA3 deploys the System’s fungible token Smart Contract on the Computing Platform.
 Distribution of Tokens: OMA3 conducts an initial distribution of fungible tokens, airdropping them to Organization Wallets.
+This is the token generation event (TGE).
-Holding Period: The System enforces a predefined holding period for the fungible tokens, during which the tokens cannot be transferred or traded to non-members.
+Lockup Period: The System enforces a lockup period for the fungible tokens, during which the tokens cannot be transferred or traded to non-members.
-Transfer Mechanisms: Post holding period, Organization Wallets may transfer fungible tokens to another wallet or account via a Computing Platform.
+Transfer Mechanisms: Post lockup period, Organization Wallets may transfer fungible tokens to another wallet or account via a Computing Platform.

 ### Board Staking

 For members wishing to join the OMA3 Board, a staking mechanism is implemented where members stake fungible tokens as part of their commitment to the ecosystem.

-Member requests to join the OMA3 Board
+Member applies to join the OMA3 Board and lists the number of fungible tokens they intend to stake if they join the board.
 Board votes to accept Member as board representative.
-Member pays annual fee
+Member pays annual fee.
-Member stakes fungible tokens to show commitment and be part of the Board Bad behavior by the Member (as defined in the Organizational Documents) may result in slashing stake based on a Board vote.
+Member stakes fungible tokens.
+Bad behavior by the Member (as defined in the Organizational Documents) may result in slashing stake based on a Board vote.

 ### Membership Staking